 The reality is that we should not itch just because we can.
-We shouldn't make a trade just because the order is up and we might make money on it.
-This kind of thinking we know is wrong yet we continue to do it year in and year out.
+We shouldn’t make a trade just because the order is up, and we might make money on it.
+This kind of thinking we know wrong yet we continue to do it year in and year out.

 Learn To Trade ONLY After Confirmed Signals

-After you have picked your favorite indicators teach yourself not to trade (itch that bug bite) unless you have a confirmed signal.
-Sure it may take a long time to show up and in the mean time you are just dying to itch that scratch you have - but hold fast.
+After you have picked your favorite indicators teach you not to trade (itch that bug bite) unless you have a confirmed signal.
+Sure it may take a long time to show up and in the meantime you are just dying to itch that scratch you have – but hold fast.